magnus-leksell/zen-quote/README.md

     npm run devstart

 This starts the server on port 3000.
-Use a web browser and go to http://localhost:3000/ and enjoy a smooth interaction with the API using one static HTML page, vanilla JavaScript and CSS.
+Use a web browser and go to http://localhost:3000/ and enjoy.

 ## Enjoy